The beautiful Egyptian Plover in Gambia by Steve Garvie.

 The brilliant Blue-bellied Roller by Martin Goodey.

-The peak time for birds is November to March, during the dry season which usually lasts until May.
+The peak time for birds is November to March, during the 'high' and dry season which usually lasts until May.
 November is the most reliable time for Egyptian Plover, the presence of which is dependent on water levels.
 The temperature is usually high, especially in March-April, but a little lower during December and January.

 Helm Field Guide: Birds of Senegal and The Gambia by N Borrow and R Demey.
 Helm, 2012.